 I’ve done that so many times.
 Lol So just keep doing what you do.

 No matter what go in and mind your business.
 If you’re not looking around at other people then you won’t even notice if someone is looking at you.

 Getting over your fear is the first step to not looking like a dumbass in the gym.

 And it may be easier said than done, but just go.

-Over time you will start to feel better, and those insecurities won’t be as bad once you start to realize everything I just said for yourself.
+Over time you will start to feel better, and those insecurities won’t be as bad once you start to realize everything I just stated for yourself.

-One way to get people to stare is by doing something crazy or dangerous lol so read these tips to avoid that.
+Believe me, one sure way to get people to stare is by doing something crazy or dangerous lol so use these tips to avoid that.

 Bring A Gym Bag